Cole Skuse: Ipswich Town

 On 14 May 2013, Skuse signed a three-year deal with Ipswich Town.
 His professional debut with the club came in against Reading on 3 August, scoring an own-goal in the 3–1 defeat.
 He became an integral part of the Ipswich midfield during his first season at Portman Road, making a career-high 43 starts in the league, and was mostly partnered with Luke Hyam.

 Skuse continued to serve as a first team regular during the 2014–15 season.
 He scored his first goal for Ipswich against Cardiff City on 14 April 2015, in his 82nd game for the club, with the strike eventually winning him the club's goal of the season award for the 2014–15 season.
 Skuse helped guide Ipswich to a 6th-place finish in the Championship table in the 2014–2015 season, qualifying for the play-offs as a result, their first appearance since 2005.
 However, Ipswich remained in the Championship following defeat to rivals Norwich in the play off semi-finals.
 Skuse made 40 starts during the regular season, partnering Hyam for the first half of the season, and mostly Teddy Bishop for the second half.

 Skuse was partnered with Brentford signing Jonathan Douglas during the 2015–16 season.
 On 19 October, Skuse signed a new contract, keeping him at Ipswich until 2018 with a year's option.
-He made his 100th appearance with the club two-week's later against Cardiff.
+He made his 100th appearance with the club two-weeks later against Cardiff.
 After a draw against Wolverhampton on 21 November, manager McCarthy spoke of Skuse as a "Premier League footballer".
 Skuse made 39 starts in the league that season, missing a month after sustaining a toe injury on 6 February against QPR.
 He wore the captain's armband from the start for the first time on 30 April, in a win over MK Dons.
 Ipswich finished the season in 7th, five points off the promotion play-offs.